-These are tactics which significantly raise the cost of acquisitions creating disincentives to deter such attempts.
-The targeted firms utilise all possible methods to increase their business share which can include merger, acquisitions and strategic partnerships with other firms competing in the same market.
-The management and/or owners of the firm desire to retain their authority over their business for a higher valuation, emotional attachment etc.
+These are tactics that significantly raise the cost of acquisitions creating disincentives to deter such attempts.
+The targeted firms utilize all possible methods to increase their business share, which can include mergers, acquisitions, and strategic partnerships with other firms competing in the same market.
+The management and/or owners of the firm desire to retain their authority over their business for a higher valuation, emotional attachment, etc.

 There are 2 types of poison pills: